studioTeaTwo/self-sovereign-blog/posts/002_ligtning-nostr/index.md

 Last time this blog was able to implement [L402](https://github.com/lightning/blips/pull/26).
 But it was **incomplete**.
 Entering the preimage manually is a problem.
 Nostr will be a solution.

-(Sorry that this movie is large.
-If you cannot view it, please access again from a rich environment such as PC or Wi-Fi.)
+addition: Sorry that these videos are large.
+If you cannot view it, please access again from a rich environment such as PC or Wi-Fi.

 ## BEFORE: